 Why do you think it is important to build a #ReadingNation out of Filipinos?

 Reading opens our minds and brings us into worlds of possibilities beyond our imagination.
 I once read an article stating that reading improves our brain’s function in various ways, maybe even improve our empathy.
 Reading provides me an escape, takes me to a different world, and it’s fun!

-How do you think can the habit of reading be further encouraged among the children, the youth and the adults?
+How do you think can the habit of reading be further encouraged?

 Among the children and the youth, I think simply buying them books is not enough—it’s important for them to see their PARENTS read.
 Children will copy their parents, and if they see their parents reading habitually, they will develop a love for reading, too.